HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 Commendations are issued at the discretion of Officers and above when something you did was considered exemplary.
 Commendations are only issued when such behavior is witnessed and they do not require hard evidence.
 Commendations get removed three months after they have been issued.

 ### Reprimands
 Reprimands are issued at the discretion of Officers and above when something you did was considered incorrect, negligent, or generally frowned upon.
 You don’t have to specifically get a reprimand for breaking rules, but rather your general actions.
-Reprimands get removed six months after they have been issued.
+Reprimands get removed three months after they have been issued.

 ### Strikes
 Strikes are issued at the discretion of Junior Instructors and above when something you did breached HSPS or High Science rules.
 Strikes are the intermediate version of punishments and stick out during promotions.